-The concept of adoption can be overwhelming and downright scary to those who aren’t familiar with it.
+The concept of adoption can be overwhelming and downright scary, and people can be afraid of adoption if they aren’t familiar with it.
 Movies portray extreme and highly improbable adoption situations that cause even the most seasoned adoptive parents to grasp their chests in horror.
 More realistic and common fears can be:

 It’s too expensive.

 It’s going to take forever.

 Can they ever take my child away from me?

 Those thoughts and many more can make your head spin and your stomach sick.
 Yes, adoption can be hard.
 It can, and very likely will be frustrating.
 However, if you are led to adopt, you don’t have to be afraid that it will all end in ruin and heartache.
 Let’s tackle a few fearful issues.

 1. Cost is probably the #1 fear that those approaching adoption face.
 Yes, adoption can be absurdly expensive.
 The cost for adoption can range from $0 (foster care adoption) to $55,000 (domestic and international adoptions).
 Factors depend on the state, country, and whether you choose to work with a lawyer or agency.
 Those numbers are staggering, aren’t they?
 Don’t panic yet.
 There is a myriad of methods to obtain adoption aid to help you afford your adoption.